Array Set Operations¶

 Test whether each element of a 1-D array is also present in a second array.

-Returns a boolean array the same length as pda1 that is True where an element of pda1 is in pda2 and False otherwise.
+Returns a boolean array the same length as A that is True where an element of A is in B and False otherwise.

-Support multi-level – test membership of rows of a in the set of rows of b.
+Supports multi-level, i.e. test if rows of a are in the set of rows of b.
+But note that multi-dimensional pdarrays are not supported.

 - Parameters:

-a (list of pdarrays, pdarray, Strings, or Categorical) – Rows are elements for which to test membership in b
+A (list of pdarrays, pdarray, Strings, or Categorical) – Entries will be tested for membership in B

-b (list of pdarrays, pdarray, Strings, or Categorical) – Rows are elements of the set in which to test membership
+B (list of pdarrays, pdarray, Strings, or Categorical) – The set of elements in which to test membership

-assume_unique (bool) – If true, assume rows of a and b are each unique and sorted.
+assume_unique (bool, optional, defaults to False) – If true, assume rows of a and b are each unique and sorted.
 By default, sort and unique them explicitly.

-invert (bool, optional) – If True, the values in the returned array are inverted (that is, False where an element of pda1 is in pda2 and True otherwise).
+invert (bool, optional, defaults to False) – If True, the values in the returned array are inverted (that is, False where an element of A is in B and True otherwise).
 Default is False.

 ak.in1d(a, b, invert=True)